Global Packaging Industry Market Statistics, CAGR, Outlook, and Covid-19 Impact 2017-2026.

 COVID-19 country impact

-Small and mini formats in beauty and personal care hold multi-level appeal in 2019
+Travel-size packaging formats in beauty and personal care appeal through convenience and low cost in 2019

-Flexible packaging remains popular with price-sensitive consumers in 2019, while rigid formats gain ground with high earners

 PACKAGING LEGISLATION